Julia (2021 film)

 Julia is a 2021 American documentary film directed and produced by Julie Cohen and Betsy West.
 The documentary chronicles the life of Julia Child.
 Brian Grazer and Ron Howard serve as executive producers.

 The film had its world premiere at the 48th Telluride Film Festival on September 3, 2021.
 It was released on November 5, 2021, by Sony Pictures Classics.

 Synopsis

 The film chronicles the life of Julia Child.

 Production

 In October 2019, it was announced Julie Cohen and Betsy West (RBG) would direct, with executive producers Alex Prud'homme and Ron Howard under Imagine Entertainment, alongside CNN Films.
 The film is produced with cooperation of Child's friends and family, and the Julia Child Foundation.

 Release

 In April 2020, Sony Pictures Classics acquired distribution rights to the film.
 It had its premiere at the Telluride Film Festival on September 3, 2021.
 It was also screened at the 2021 Toronto International Film Festival on September 12, 2021.
 It was released on November 5, 2021.
-Julia premiered on May 30, 2022 (Memorial Day) on CNN.
+Julia premiered on May 30, 2022 as a television premiere on CNN.